 Lavan’s failed search seems to be the final straw that sets off Ya’akov.
-In this Aliyah, Ya’akov says everything he’s been holding back for the previous 20 years and let’s Lavan know exactly how he feels.
+In this Aliyah, Ya’akov puts on the table everything he’s been holding back for the previous 20 years and let’s Lavan know exactly how he feels.
 He shouts at Lavan in his anger, pointing out that he has done nothing wrong to Lavan and that it is Lavan who has time and time again taken advantage of Ya’akov.

 Aliyah #5: 31:43 - 45